Hatfield–McCoy feud: Literature

-In Mark Twain's 1884 novel Adventures of Huckleberry Finn, the Grangerfords, an aristocratic Kentuckian family headed by the sexagenarian Colonel Saul Grangerford, take Huck in after he is separated from Jim on the Mississippi.
-Huck becomes close friends with the youngest male of the family, Buck Grangerford, who is Huck's age.
-By the time Huck meets them, the Grangerfords have been engaged in an age-old blood feud with another local family, the Shepherdsons.
-He also becomes the unwitting correspondent between two young lovers among the families, an elopement which leads to a battle between the two families and the loss of several lives on both sides.

 Television

-The 1960 episode of "The Andy Griffith Show" titled "A Feud is a Feud" has a Wakefield and a Carter trying to prevent Andy, in his role as Justice of the Peace, from marrying two young lovers on opposite sides of the feud.
-Andy calls the two feuding fathers to a duel when he finds out that "not nary a shot had ever been fired during this feud".
-Both prove to be cowards in comparison with their courageous children, and the feuding fathers order Andy at gunpoint: "Sheriff, get to marryin'!"
+The 1960 episode of The Andy Griffith Show titled "A Feud is a Feud" has a Wakefield and a Carter trying to prevent Andy, in his role as Justice of the Peace, from marrying two young lovers on opposite sides of the feud.

 In the Bonanza episode "The Gunmen" (season 1, episode 19; aired January 23, 1960) Joe and Hoss were mistaken for two gunmen called Sladeboys that were hired by McFadden (McCoy) to take out the Hatfields in the small Texas town of Kiowa Flats.

 In the story arc "Missouri Mish Mash" in season 3 of The Adventures of Rocky and Bullwinkle and Friends (1961–62), the heroes are drawn into the feud between the "Hatfuls" and the "Floys", unaware that both sides are secretly controlled by their nemesis Boris Badenov.
-They finally get elected to Congress from the area, and end the feud by responding to their "constitutents"' request to move the other side out of the district... not telling that they are doing to both sides.

 Hanna-Barbera's animated series The Flintstones featured a feud between the Hatrocks and the Flintstones in the episode "The Flintstone Hillbillies" (aired January 16, 1964), which was loosely based upon the Hatfield–McCoy feud.
-They later returned in "The Hatrocks and the Gruesomes" (aired January 22, 1965) where they visit Fred and are shown to dislike bug music.
-The Hatrock family consist of Jethro Hatrock (voiced by Howard Morris), Gravella Hatrock (voiced by Bea Benaderet), Zack Hatrock (voiced by Mel Blanc), Slab Hatrock (voiced by Howard Morris), Granny Hatrock (voiced by June Foray in "The Flintstone Hillbillies", Gerry Johnson in "The Hatrocks and the Gruesomes"), Benji Hatrock (voiced by Doug Young), and their dogasaurus Percy.
+They later returned in "The Hatrocks and the Gruesomes" (aired January 22, 1965), where they visit Fred and are shown to dislike bug music.
+The Hatrock family consists of Jethro Hatrock, Gravella Hatrock, Zack Hatrock, Slab Hatrock, Granny Hatrock, Benji Hatrock, and their dogasaurus Percy.

 The Hillbilly Bears, another Hanna-Barbera series of cartoons, formed a segment on The Atom Ant/Secret Squirrel Show (1965–1967).
 It featured a low-energy feud between the Ruggs and the Hoppers, which largely consisted of the two patriarchs firing the same bullet back and forth at each other from their porches.